matrix-org/synapse/docs/development/url_previews.md

 3. Kicks off a background process to generate a preview:
    1. Checks the database cache by URL and timestamp and returns the result if it has not expired and was successful (a 2xx return code).
-   2. Checks if the URL matches an oEmbed pattern.
-If it does, replace the URL to fetch.
+   2. Checks if the URL matches an [oEmbed](https://oembed.com/) pattern.
+If it does, update the URL to download.
-   3. If it doesn't match an oEmbed pattern, downloads the URL and stores it into a file via the media storage provider and saves the local media metadata.
+   3. Downloads the URL and stores it into a file via the media storage provider and saves the local media metadata.
    4. If the media is an image:
       1. Generates thumbnails.
       2. Generates an Open Graph response based on image properties.